 - Melisa & Doug: I’ve never met a parent of young kids who doesn’t love Melissa & Doug toys and crafts.
 I mean, these people are basically geniuses when it comes to kids’ stuff.
 I am obsessed with their crafts because they offer a number of kits that feature peel-and-press stained glass kits, not to mention mess-free glitter and sand creations,.
 Somehow these people figured out how to take the messiest activities ever and turn them into something that doesn’t suck for parents.
 Dear Melissa and Doug: Please just go ahead and take my money.

-Shop My Favorite Kids Craft Kits
+Shop My Favorite Christmas Crafts for Kids